 Style Guides

-Chrome and glazed nail finish for 2026
+Chrome and glazed nail color finish for 2026

 • Chrome powder method